Watch Out For SpyNote RAT, Poses As Netflix App To Steal Your Data

-While this is not available to the public yet, that may soon change per experts.
+While this build is not available to the public yet, that may soon change according to experts.
 The research team revealed that the spyware mimicked the Netflix app.
-Once a user installed it the icon on the original Netflix app on the Google Play Store was displayed by the spyware.
-This dupes users into believing it is the real deal.
+Once a user installed it, the icon on the original Netflix app on the Google Play Store was displayed by the spyware.
+This duped users into believing it was the real deal.

-When the user clicks on the icon for the spyware the first time nothing happens.
+When the user clicks on the icon of the spyware the first time, nothing happens.
 The icon automatically vanishes from the smartphone or tablet's home screen.

-This trick from malware creators is not an uncommon one as a user is led into believing that the fraudulent app has been removed for some reason.
+This trick from malware creators is not uncommon, as a user is led into believing that the fraudulent app has been removed for some reason.
 However, unknown to the user, the spyware is still functioning covertly and is preparing to start the attacks.

 How does the SpyNote RAT continue to run and spy you wonder?
 It uses "Services, Broadcast Receivers, and Activities components of the Android platform."